Markus Kellermann Founder & CEO

 Limitations:

-Best for: Mac users who need searchable meeting archives across their organization.
+Best for: Mac users who need searchable meeting archives across their organization and don't care about in-call coaching.

 8. Read AI — Best for Cross-Platform Teams